2025

 5/14 Once again, still no home for Penny.
 The overnight trial run proved futile; the lady said she did have a small allergic reaction having Penny there but said she thought a breed like this was probably her best option.
 Supposedly she is going to start a series of shots that is supposed to control her allergies and "maybe sometime she would be back for a pup in the future".
 We'll see.
 After that disappointment I once again posted Penny on my Facebook page.
 The usual "so cute, I wish" comments came through and a few friends shared my post.
 I did get a couple of inquiries but one was a no thank you and the other lady can't afford higher than $1,200.
 I told her to give me a while longer to let my post ride for a bit then as a last resort I MIGHT let her go at that ridiculous price.
 Meanwhile I got an emailed application for a male and after replying that I only had Penny, the person did ask about her.
 I have replied to that and am currently waiting on her answer.
 So the wait continues . . . . . . .
 My Mother's Day was a good one!
 A nice visit between just Matt and I at the facility in the morning/lunchtime where I was able to get a nice picture of the two of us.
 When I got home from there, the rest of the family was already arriving for a cook out.
 Even Emily and Karsen came so John & Crisler and Jenny and Brandon finally got to meet him.
 It was a fun day and the first big family get together like that in a long time which made it even better.

 5/19 Good news coming back from the dog show weekend in Lincoln, NE.
 Placing Select Bitch over two other specials both Saturday and Sunday along with 5 point majors both days, Amber earned her AKC Grand Champion title!!!
 Thank the Lord!!!
-It's not just the title that is exciting, but also what a relief for me to know that I don't need to show her anymore if I choose not to.
+It's not just the title that is exciting, but also and maybe even more so for the relief knowing that I don't need to show her anymore if I choose not to.
 This girl has been so challenging and frustrating to show because of how she just would not walk like she should in the ring.
 I really believe the reason for this is because of her overly active personality; that and I didn't really know how to train her to slow down her walk and/or to hold her tail up as she does so beautifully at home.
 So, I am definitely leaning strongly that her show career will be finished, but also wondering if she will be needed to add points for Oscar and/or Piper at shows.
 I would really just prefer to leave her home.
 Showing her is stressful, so just not very fun.
 Oscar did much better with his table manners, improving but still not as he should be.
 I'm hoping the more shows he goes to the more relaxed he will get about the table exam.
 I work with him at home, but home is not the same as being in the ring.
 There were 2 other males there this weekend; he lost the BOS win the first day, but did get it on Sunday, earning him I think 1 or 2 points.
 Piper is doing well learning what it takes to be a show dog and I still believe she has MUCH potential.
 Connie is learning right along with her and also improved this week in showing her.
 With time, growth/maturity in Piper, and patience I think they should do well.
 There were a total of 11 Biewers showing; my 3, 2 with Christine, and the remaining were Kathy's dogs with herself, Valerie, and a new girl Autumn that bought a boy from her.
 Christine's two girls got BOB both days leaving Kathy's dogs no points for the weekend.
 Alyson Edie and her mom (the people from Lincoln that came to see Penny in April) did come watch the Biewers show both days this weekend, but my hopes that Alyson would change her mind about Penny since she was still available were to no avail.
 She still says she's not quite ready and uncertain.
 I have a feeling that she may be debating on getting another Chinese Crested sometime rather than a Biewer or other breed.

 5/21 Today is the day; Penny is finally leaving for her forever home!!
 With no other interest in Penny since last week I decided it was time to let her go at a greatly reduced price.
 So I messaged the lady I spoke with last week (a friend of Lisa Dawn-Miller) that lives here in town and told her that I would let her adopt Penny for half the cost of the average fee.
 Lisa gave her rave reviews of being a good person and dog mom.
 She has an older cockapoo as well as a younger Shi-chon mix, so Penny will have a friend to play with.
 She says she enjoys having two dogs and with the cockapoo getting older she thought it was time to get another.
 I am relieved that Penny finally has a place to go and think this new home will be a good fit for her.
 5/22 Oh my gosh, I am so happy with Penny's new mom!
 I only knew her from our messages on Facebook and her adoption application, and with Lisa Miller's recommendation of her I just figured she would make a good home for Penny.
 But after sitting with her for a while when she came to pick Penny up yesterday there's no doubt that Penny is in a loving home and will be loved and well cared for.
 Julie (Kramer is her name) was instantly smitten with her which . . . . how can anyone not be with any Biewer puppy.
 She is going to change Penny's name to Bella, because all of the dogs in her family have always had names starting with "B", and to hopefully make the transition to her new name easier she said she was going to start with calling her Bella-Penny and then gradually drop off the penny.
 Great idea!!!
 Julie described her life, how she takes care of her dogs, her yard, vet visits, past dogs she's owned; everything was just what I hope for in finding forever homes.
 When she got home she sent me a photo and note that both of her other dogs were already getting to know Penny and all was going well.
 What more could I ask for . . . . . . . . .